dr-gbaudry/arise-knime/README.md

 conda activate py36_knime452
 ```
 ### KNIME workspace
 Run KNIME as an administrator and choose a Workspace.
-This can be setup at your convenience.
+This can be setup at your convenience, but you must put the ARISE folder in this Workspace.
 ### Python environment
 This can be set in the KNIME preferences by browsing to the Python.exe that is inside your virtual working environment.